Blosc/c-blosc2/README.rst

 What is it?
 ===========

-`Blosc <https://www.blosc.org/pages/blosc-in-depth/>`_ is a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans, although it can handle string data too).
-It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
-Blosc main goal is not just to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.
+`Blosc2 <https://www.blosc.org/pages/blosc-in-depth/>`_ is a high-performance compressor and data format optimized for binary data, including numerical arrays, tensors, and other structured formats.
+It provides a flexible framework of codecs and filters, enabling developers to balance compression speed and ratio for specific use cases, from high-throughput data pipelines to persistent storage.
+As the successor to the original Blosc library (released in 2010), Blosc2 is built on a mature foundation and is integrated into many popular scientific computing libraries, such as PyTables, h5py, and Zarr.

 C-Blosc2 is the new major version of `C-Blosc <https://github.com/Blosc/c-blosc>`_, and is backward compatible with both the C-Blosc1 API and its in-memory format.
 However, the reverse thing is generally not true for the format; buffers generated with C-Blosc2 are not format-compatible with C-Blosc1 (i.e. forward compatibility is not supported).
 In case you want to ensure full API compatibility with C-Blosc1 API, define the `BLOSC1_COMPAT` symbol.